bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/08-MNIST-ConvNet/README.md

 The figure below summarizes the key aspects of the design of the `conv2d_w1()` layer.
 The Jupyter Notebook used for validation is [gen_vectors.ipynb](aie/conv2d_w1/gen_vectors.ipynb).

 * An input memory tile is used to zero pad the input images from tensors of (28,28,1) to tensors of (28,32,1).
+This zero padding introduces 4 columns of zeros on the right side of the image so the overall # of columns is a multiple of 32.
 Only the column dimension requires padding because it forms the inner loop.
 Because the design uses `bfloat16` data and the memory tiles require 32-bit alignment, the input memory tile is designed to take four images (i.e., with a (4,28,28,1) tensor) and the `conv2d_w1_graph` is set up as a multi-rate solution with a `repetition_count=1` on the memory tile and a `repetition_count=4` on the compute kernel.
 This is a key principle carried across the full design.
 * Because this layer has only a single input channel, the `mac_elem_16_2()` intrinsic is used at 50% capacity; it processes two channels by default and here one channel is zeroed out.
 This impacts its overall vector efficiency.
 * The inner loop II=17 is achieved to deliver nine MAC operations, which is only  26% efficient.
 Due to the small nature of the images here it is difficult to fill the pipeline with more MAC operations.
 This could easily be done in a larger design.
 * The overall loop structure employs an outer loop over the output image rows and an inner loop over the output image columns.
 This is a good fit for the chosen intrinsic.